10 Sustainable Streetwear Brands That Should Be On Your Radar

 Over the last 10 years climate change has accelerated to all new levels.
 We take a look at some of the most sustainable streetwear brands who are doing their bit for the planet.

 With fashion being the second-most polluting industry in the world, the time for sustainable products is needed more than ever.
 The rise of fast-fashion has seen a tremendous amount of non-bio gradable materials that have ended up in landfills and in the ocean.
 More recently, we have seen a change in brands using recycled sources as well as a range of sustainable streetwear brands that are producing eco-friendly clothing that is both street ready and sustainable.
+Here we take a look at 5 sustainable streetwear brands that are doing their bit for the environment.

 Formed in 1973 by Yvon Chouinard, Patagonia has become one of the world’s most beloved outdoor brands.
 With its array of rain jackets and fleeces, the California based designer has the perfect answer to reusing & recycling.
 Fast forward to today and the streetwear brand ensures that each product is safely and ethically produced, even going as far as revising its entire supply chain to reduce the environmental impact of production.
 Their Worn Wear programme also means that any Patagonia can be restored in time for the chillier months.
 Patagonia are still regarded as one of the original sustainable streetwear brands out there.